NIGHT TERROR

 First Appearance: Ghost Rider III Annual#1 (1993)

-Powers/Abilities: As a vampire, Night Terror seemed to possess most abilities attributed to such (see comments).
-He had to feed on blood to survive, but could also absorb some of his victims memories in the process.
-He could levitate enough to "run" across tree tops.
-Night Terror also possessed superhuman strength.
+Powers/Abilities: As a vampire, Night Terror possesses most abilities attributed to such beings (see comments).
+He has to feed on blood to survive, but can also absorb fragments of his victims' memories in the process.
+He can levitate enough to "run" across tree tops.
+Night Terror also possesses enhanced strength (lifting 1 ton), speed, durability, and endurance.
+Sunlight can harm him; presumably as can holy symbols and other traditional vampire-killing items (such as silver, wooden stakes, etc.).

 History:

-(Ghost Rider III Annual#1/2 (fb)-BTS) - Carl Blake and his friend Wanderer worked together for an unnamed government agency, even taking a blood oath with one another.
+(Ghost Rider III Annual#1/2 (fb)-BTS) - Carl Blake and his friend Wanderer worked together for an unidentified government agency, even taking a blood oath with one another, despite Blake's general disdain for humanity.

-(Ghost Rider III Annual#1/1 (fb)-BTS / (Blade: Vampire-Hunter I#4 (fb)-BTS) - The agency sent Blake to Los Angeles to take down the head of a Yardi drug operation.
+(Ghost Rider III Annual#1/1 (fb) - BTS / (Blade: Vampire-Hunter I#4 (fb) - BTS) - The agency sent Blake to Los Angeles to take down the head of a Yardi drug operation.
 There, he found the head, actually a vampire named Steppin' Razor, who saw Blake's contempt for other humans and exploited it by turning him into a vampire as well.
+Blake was rendered partially amnesiac by the shock of the transformation.

-(Ghost Rider III Annual#1/1 (fb)-BTS) - The intelligence agency recovered Blake, only to discover he was now a vampire.
+(Ghost Rider III Annual#1/1 (fb) - BTS) - The intelligence agency recovered Blake, only to discover he was now a vampire.
 They gave him the code name Night Terror and began to run tests on him, but he escaped.
+Without his memory, Night Terror wandered the local streets and parks after dark.

 (Ghost Rider III Annual#1/1) - Two nights later, while questioning what he was and how he came to be, Night Terror attacked and killed a group of thugs that had attempted to mug him.
 Later he attacked another young man, Dan Ketch, and attempted to drain his blood as well.
 To his surprise, his victim transformed into the Ghost Rider.
 Fleeing the supernatural avenger, Night Terror found himself facing a door in Lincoln Center (leading to a covert intelligence center), one he realized he'd subconsciously gone back to.
 Investigating, he was confronted by a security team, only to kill them.
 Still trying to evade Ghost Rider, the vampire made his way further and found an office, where he attacked the people he found there.
 Draining one of them, he absorbed their memories and learned a little about who he was.
 Ghost Rider proved relentless though, and while the two fought, one of the agents set off a self-destruct mechanism in the center.
 Running Night Terror through with his mystical chains, Ghost Rider and a surviving agent fled, leaving the vampire behind to be consumed by the explosion.